Petroleum Products Corporation

 Current Site Status

 The Petroleum Products Corp. site includes the area where Petroleum Products Corporation operated a used oil refining facility from 1957 until 1971.
 EPA placed the site on the National Priorities List (NPL) in 1987 because of contaminated ground water and soil.
 EPA; the Florida Department of Environmental Protection (FDEP); and Petroleum Products Corporation, Pembroke Park Warehouses and the Navy, the site’s potentially responsible parties (PRPs), have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
-Site contamination currently does not threaten people living and working near the site.
 A water line connects residences and businesses near the site to the public water supply.
-By monitoring ground water and conducting Five-Year Reviews, EPA, FDEP and the site’s PRPs continue to protect people and the environment from site contamination.
+By monitoring ground water and conducting Five-Year Reviews, EPA, FDEP and the site’s PRPs continue to work toward protecting people and the environment from site contamination.

 Site Location and Background